 My Brown Newfies is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

-With a Kong, I would have used a piping bag (DIY) and it was always hard for me to get it to layer, especially if I was using peanut butter.
+With a Kong, I would have used a piping bag (DIY) and it was always hard for me to get it to layer, especially if I was using my homemade peanut butter.